WildernessLabs/Meadow.ProjectLab/README.md

 ## Pinout Diagram

-Check the diagram below to see what pins on the Meadow are connected to every peripheral on board:
+Check the diagrams below to see what pins on the Meadow are connected to every peripheral on board:
 &nbsp;

+### v1

 <img src="Design/Pinout.png" />

+### v2

+Coming soon!

 ## [Hardware Design](Source/Hardware)